ComputeCanada/magic_castle/README.md

 you would like the keep the same domain name for your cluster at each build.

-##### 5.1.1.1 Post Build Modification Effect

-Modifying this variable after the cluster is built will change the floating ip assigned to each login node.
+**Post Build Modification Effect**: change the floating ips assigned to the login nodes.

 #### 5.1.2 os_ext_network (optional)